lexermal/se-learning-assistant/README.md

 --------------------OLD IDEAS-------------------------------
 ### Stage 2 - AI story generator based on flahcards

-- New plugin that is based on story feature of Rimori
-- Initial possibility do define the topic of the story
 - 10-20% are new words
-- Reading aloud with speed adjustment

 ### Stage 3 - Ansagen